jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 4. Make sure the FPGA board is in JTAG mode by setting SW19 to 'RUN'

 On some distributions of Linux, the Altera tools have trouble talking to USB if not run as root.
-This can be remedied by creating a file /etc/udev/rules.d/99-custom.rules and adding the following line:
+You can remedy this by creating a file /etc/udev/rules.d/99-custom.rules and adding the following line:

     ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"